promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 This shows that the value has been picked up from the wanSpaceRU, DE and US.

-#### Step 19:
+#### Step 6
-Now, try stopping one of the startAgent* that you had run in the previous steps.
+Now, try stopping one of the `startAgent` that you had run in the previous steps.
 This would shutdown one of the clusters.
-Important – please do not shut down the agent designated in the
+Important – please do not shut down the agent designated in the:

 {%highlight xml%}

 <add name="SpaceSessionProviderURL" connectionString="jini://*/*/wanSpaceDE?groups=DE"/>
 {%endhighlight%}

 entry.
-You can shut down the spaces designated in the other entries in web.config – SpaceSessionProviderURL-2 and SpaceSessionProviderURL-3.
+You can shut down the spaces designated in the other entries in `web.config` – `SpaceSessionProviderURL-2` and `SpaceSessionProviderURL-3`.

-Then point to the same URL as above http://localhost:9000/GigaSpacesHttpSessionDemo/?sessionId=uvijcieybhqlselu4jblfu1m You should find that the WAN gateway accomodates such situations as well (In our example, we shutdown startAgent-RU.bat).
+Then point to the same URL as above (http://localhost:9000/GigaSpacesHttpSessionDemo/?sessionId=uvijcieybhqlselu4jblfu1m) You should find that the WAN gateway accomodates such situations as well (In our example, we shutdown `startAgent-RU.bat`).

 ![](/sbp/pics/iis-pic26.png)